ssosik/blog-data/Raspberry_Pi_Zero_setup.md

 ## Enable the Google Sheets API

-Search for 'Google Sheets API' in search box, select it, then enable it.
+Starting from the [Google API Credentials page](https://console.cloud.google.com/apis/credentials) Search for 'Google Sheets API' in search box, select it, then enable it.

 Credential should be associated there.